- Birth Date

 - Death Date

-Vilate was an enslaved African American woman who traveled with the Crosby family.
+Vilate was an enslaved African American woman who was taken to Utah by the Crosby family.

 Vilate's age was listed as 50 in "John Brown's company of 10, report, 1848 June."